smackysnacks/pam_ldapdb/README.md

 user's DN is.

 ## Building
-With GCC installed, retrieve the development dependencies...
+With GCC installed, retrieve the development dependencies.

     CentOS 6 and 7
     # yum install pam-devel